evanss2025/evanss2025/README.md

 - 👋 Hi, I’m Sophia!
 - 👀 I’m interested in coding, web and game development
 - 🌱 I’m currently learning Lua
+- 👩‍💻 Striving to make one commit a day
 - 📫 How to reach me
 -- [Linkedin](https://www.linkedin.com/in/sophia-evans-094656270/), [Email](mailto:evanss2025@gmail.com)